aqcheng/aqcheng.github.io/index.md

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the [International Olympiad for Astronomy and Astrophysics](https://usaaao.org/about/history/) and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found [here](/scioly/).
-As of 2025, I am alOther outreach involvements are in the works...
+As of 2025, I am also involved in coaching the [USA IOAA team](https://usaaao.org/).
+Other outreach involvements are in the works...

 </div>